 Before going to the store you need to add “offers” for items you expect to buy.
 Start by selecting the grocery or convenience store you use.
-Most offers are available at multiple stores but some are exclusive to a one store.
+Most offers are available at multiple stores but some are exclusive to one store.
 So you need to be sure you have the store selected that you will be visiting.

 Most of the offers are for grocery or home items.
 But some clothing retailers also offer Ibotta cash back.
 Each week there are a handful of "Any Item" offers.

-It's not difficult to find store that works with Ibotta.
+It's not difficult to find a store that works with Ibotta.
 Here are some of the stores Ibotta has rewards for: